-We operate one branch and one mortgage office in the city of College Station, Texas, which has \$67.7 million in deposits as of December 31, 2018.
+We operate one branch and one mortgage office in the city of College Station, Texas, which has \$63.0 million in deposits as of December 31, 2017.
 The Bryan-College Station MSA, which we refer to as Bryan/College Station, is home to Texas A&M University, which enrolls over 68,000 students and is the largest university in the state according to the Texas Higher Education Coordinating Board.
-Bryan/College Station ranked first in Texas and third nationwide for Best Small Places for Business and Careers in 2018 with job growth of 10.3% from 2015 to 2018, according to Forbes.
-Unemployment in the Bryan/College station MSA reached a historically low rate of 2.8% in 2018.
+Bryan/College Station ranked first in Texas and third nationwide for Best Small Places for Business and Careers in 2017 with job growth of 10.3% from 2015 to 2018, according to Forbes.
 Total construction project valuation in Bryan/College Station was over \$750 million in 2016.
 Notable ongoing projects include the Texas A&M RELLIS Campus, a \$250 million, 2,000 acre campus dedicated to technology development, as well as the continued development of ATLAS, a master planned community and business complex specifically constructed for companies engaged in medical technology and pharmaceuticals.